Improved freight efficiency

 Average travel speed on the freight route & 2025 target

+This data series has been discontinued, so the latest data is 2019.
 The above figure shows the three year rolling average travel speed over three key freight routes for a time series that began in 2014.

 The dotted orange and brown lines are progression lines to the RLTP target, which is a 10% increase in travel speed compared to the 2016 baseline.